MP-Web Compliance Threshold Rules Advanced setup

 Filter By Time of Day:

-This filter allows you to only use data between certain times of the day.
-For example, this gives the ability to create night and day compliance.
+This filter allows you to use data only between certain times of the day.
+For example, it allows you to create night-and-day compliance.

 Filter by Days of the Week:

-This filter allows you to choose what days of the week you would like to use in your compliance.
-All days are selected by default.
+This filter allows you to choose which days of the week you would like to use for compliance.
+By default, all days are selected.

 Filter by month:

 This Filter Allows you to choose a window of time in months.
-For example, you could choose January to March and call the Threshold Rule ‘Q1’ for seasonally conditional compliance creating multiple Threshold Rules for each of the varying periods.
+For example, you could select January to March and call the Threshold Rule ‘Q1’ for seasonally conditional compliance, creating multiple Threshold Rules for each varying period.

 Dynamic Filter